fahime10/SunFinder/README.md

 The JSON output from the second call will display information about the air pollution levels in those coordinates.
 Light mode and dark mode have also been implemented for user preferences.

+## Issues you may encounter
+- Firewall may interfere with the results.
+For example, trying to get the icon image from the link may not work and so may not show itself after running the search.
+This is a network issue.
+- Your antivirus may allow the installation of the application within your machine, however, it may not allow to run it.
+So, you may have to whitelist it from your machine.